artalar/reatom/docs/src/content/docs/core.md

 // isCountEvenAtom: Atom<number>
 ```

-> To store a function in reatom state just wrap it to a container, like `atom({ fn })`.
+> To store a function in Reatom state, just wrap it in a container, like `atom({ fn })`.

-Reatom allows you to use native language features to describe your conditions, all reactive dependencies reconnecting in a real time.
+Reatom allows you to use native language features to describe your conditions, with all reactive dependencies reconnecting in real-time.

 ```ts
 export const currencyAtom = atom<'us' | 'eu'>('us')